akhilyerrapragadaa/ID2010_Chat_Service/README.md

 # ID2010_Programming_Interactive_Systems_Assignment1
 The requirement is to implement Away From Keyboard(AFK) and user status.
+Below is the detailed information.

 1) An AFK (Away From Keyboard) detector that automatically notifies the other clients when someone has been inactive for a certain period of time.
 The message should be automatically generated when the timeout period expires.
 Add a command in the client for turning on and off the display of such automated messages.